shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 - An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files

 Both components will be submitted via Openreview (**submission link tba**).
+Submissions do not need to be anonymized.
+The workshop will not have any official proceedings, so it is non-archival.
+Tasks that have been part of a recent submission/publication are allowed, in which case the overlapping works should be mentioned.

 The implementation leverages our example API implementation: